HOW LONG DOES EACH THERAPY SESSION TAKE?

 The basic rate is:

-£50/hour for couple and family sessions
+£65/hour for each couple and family sessions

 These prices may be tailored to your particular needs and circumstances.